Darlington: Police-led incident closes A1(M)

 - Published

-The A1(M) has been shut in both directions near to Darlington.
+Drivers faced delays on the A1(M) earlier when it was shut in both directions near to Darlington.

-Durham Constabulary says the road is completely closed to traffic between junctions 57 and 58 and a diversion is in place for motorists.
+Durham Constabulary closed the road between junctions 57 and 58 on Tuesday afternoon.

-It expects the motorway will be closed for a "number of hours" and drivers have been asked to find an alternative route.
+It said the route was expected to be shut for a "number of hours" and asked drivers to find alternative routes.

-Great North Air Ambulance tweeted that its helicopter the Guardian of the North II had responded at 13:45 BST.

-The #A1M in #CountyDurham is closed in both directions between J57 and J58 near #Darlington due to a Police Led Incident. @DurhamPolice are in attendance.
-More information to follow shortly. pic.twitter.com/18x4fydScN— National Highways: North-East (@HighwaysNEAST) August 30, 2022
+However, just 21 minutes later the force announced the motorway had reopened and thanked the public for their "patience and understanding".

 Follow BBC North East & Cumbria on Twitter, Facebook and Instagram.
 Send your story ideas to northeastandcumbria@bbc.co.uk.